-Producer, Director, and Strategist
+Film Producer, Director, and Strategist

 New York City, New York

-Nicole was the Producer, Director and Videographer for Before You Go (HBO documentary that won an Emmy and a Golden Spire at the San Francisco International Film Festival) about her father who died of AIDS in 1993.
-She was Producer and Videographer for 90 MILES (POV/PBS), which won Best Documentary at both New York Latino International Film Festival and at Festival de Nuevo Cine Latinoamericano in Cuba.
+Nicole was the Producer, Director, and Videographer for “Before You Go” (HBO), a documentary that won an Emmy-award and a Golden Spire at the San Francisco International Film Festival about her father who died of AIDS in 1993.
+She was Producer and Videographer for “90 MILES” (POV/PBS), which won Best Documentary at both New York Latino International Film Festival and at Festival de Nuevo Cine Latinoamericano in Cuba.

 She has created many short videos for distribution online or for advocacy screenings.
-In 2018 she directed and edited “Sing The Water Song,” a short music video created with Native American grandmothers to teach women of the world to sing to the water.
-Her previous shorts include Changing Course about Hurricane Mitch and farming in Central America and two salsa music videos with Jose Conde to motivate Latinos to vote.
-She produced short video series for Efran Films including Influencers and Innovation, an eighteen-part series for Huffington Post, and ALIVE, an award-winning six-part series for The Weather Channel.
+She directed and edited “Healing Rebel” an educational film about neuroplasticity, and “Sing The Water Song,” a short film created in collaboration with Native American grandmothers including Grandma Nancy.
+Her previous shorts include “Changing Course” about Hurricane Mitch and farming in Central America and two salsa music videos with Jose Conde to motivate Latinos to vote.
+She produced short video series for Efran Films including “Influencers and Innovation”, an eighteen-part series for Huffington Post, and “ALIVE”, an award-winning six-part series for The Weather Channel.

-Sing The Water Song- https://vimeo.com/273112273
+Sing The Water Song: https://vimeo.com/